 Tents in the Turn

-New in 2014 and back by popular demand, enjoy the race with friends and family with these private patio spaces which offers race goers a view of the final stretch.
+New in 2014 and back by popular demand, enjoy the race with friends and family in one of these private patio spaces which offers race goers a trackside view.
 Each tent comes outfitted with a spacious patio area as well as tables, linen, and chairs.
-This premier new area serves as the perfect entertaining space, whether it's for friends and family, or business associates.
+It is the perfect entertaining space, whether it's for friends and family, or business associates.
 Check it out.

 Experience the race in style, the Skybox Suites offer a phenomenal panoramic view of the track from a private, elevated luxury suite and covered deck.
 Each suite includes air conditioning, hardwood floors, granite countertops, wet bars, a private bathroom, TVs and more!
 For more information contact, GeorgeAnn Dingus at firstname.lastname@example.org.